Finiteness properties for Shimura curves and modified diagonal cycles: Classification of auto-critical Shimura curves over

 Third, if $\pi_p=\St_{\BQ_p}\otimes \chi$ where $\chi$ is an unramified, by \cite[Proposition 2.8]{LW},

 the $p$-the Fourier coefficient of $f$.
 This determines $\chi$.
-Moreover, when $f$ has trivial central character, LMFDB also displays Atkin--Lehner sign of $f$ at $p$, which is $-a_p(f)$ (see Lemma \ref{minimal} (2)).
+Moreover, when $f$ has trivial central character, \textsf{LMFDB} also displays Atkin--Lehner sign of $f$ at $p$, which is $-a_p(f)$ (see \Cref{minimal} (2)).

-Fourth, if $\pi_p$ is minimal supercuspidal, we can use the computer algebra system Sage \cite{Sage} to find the compact induction data (thanks to the algorithm in \cite{LW}, and note the ``dual" in \cite[Theorem 4.6]{LW}), see Theorem \ref{thm:type}.
+Fourth, if $\pi_p$ is minimal supercuspidal, we can use the computer algebra system \textsf{Sage} \cite{Sage} to find the compact induction data (thanks to the algorithm in \cite{LW}, and note the ``dual" in \cite[Theorem 4.6]{LW}), see \Cref{thm:type}.
+However, this is only needed in a few examples.
+In most cases, conductors are enough.
+See the sixth and seventh steps below.